linkerd/website/linkerd.io/content/2/features/service-profiles.md

 +++
-title = "Service Profiles"
+title = "Service Profiles | Linkerd"
-description = "Linkerd's service profiles enable per-route metrics as well as retries and timeouts." aliases = [
+description = "A service profile is a custom K8s resource providing Linkerd additional info about a service, allowing users to define a list of routes for the service." slug = "service-profiles" aliases = [
   "/2/service-profiles/"
 ]